 Or maybe you want to try a fillable watercolor brush like these.

 PAPER TOWELS or if you tend to forget to pick up paper towels like I do, one of those cheap microfiber cleaning cloths (sold next to kitchen sponges in any kind of store).
 I cut mine into fourths so I can carry less.

 BINDER CLIP To hold the pages of your notebook flat in the wind.

 SMALL WATERTIGHT BOTTLE for brush cleaning.
 I use an empty travel-sized shampoo bottle.

 A bag to hold it all!
 Make sure your bag can also hold your phone, wallet, whatever else, and is light enough that you will actually take the whole kit with you when you go places!
 If it’s too much trouble, you’ll leave it at home.

 A few people have asked me about the online classes I’ve taken, so here are some suggestions:

-Craftsy’s sketching classes are wonderful.
+BluPrint’s sketching classes are wonderful (formerly Craftsy).
 My favorites are the ones taught by Marc Taro Holmes, Shari Blaukopf, and Suhita Shirodkar.
 I also love Suma CM’s class about sketching in 15 minutes a day.
 Steven Reddy’s style is very different from mine, but his approach really helped me figure out interiors.
 Stephanie Bower’s class is great if you need help with perspective.
 Look for others by these instructors, not just the ones I’ve linked to.